kubernetes/website/content/zh-cn/blog/_posts/2015-03-00-Weekly-Kubernetes-Community-Hangout.md

     * kubectl exec -p $POD -- $CMD

-    * Makes a connection to the master as proxy, figures out which node the pod is on, proxies connection to kubelet, which does the interesting bit.  via nsenter.
+    * Makes a connection to the master as proxy, figures out which node the pod is on, proxies connection to kubelet, which does the interesting bit via nsenter.

     * Multiplexed streaming over HTTP using SPDY